-The Agent Au Pair's Host Family Agreement specifies that the host family:
+The Host Family Agreement specifies that host families will:

 - Guarantee your au pair will work a maximum of 45 hours a week, not exceeding 10 hours per day and will not extend over more than five and a half days.
 Give the au pair one complete weekend off each month (Friday evening to Monday morning)

-- Pay a weekly minimum stipend directly to au pair based on your au pair program
+- Pay the au pair a weekly minimum stipend directly to your au pair based on your au pair program

-- Facilitate the educational requirement for the au pair to enroll in and complete a minimum of 6 semester hours at an accredited post-secondary institution during the program year.
-This includes providing up to $500 for tuition/associated fees and facilitating transportation options
+- Facilitate the educational requirement for the au pair to enroll in and complete a minimum of 6 semester hours at an accredited post-secondary institution during the program year

 - Provide a minimum of two weeks paid vacation for each 12 month exchange term (prorated for extension periods of 6 months), in addition to regular weekly/monthly time off